Mihndim2020/Space-Travelers-Hub/README.md

 # React & Redux group project - Space Travelers' Hub

 > This is a web application that provides commercial and scientific space travel services.
 The application allows users to book rockets and join selected space missions.
-The application makes use of real live data from the SpaceX API.
+A user can book for a particular mission,  The application makes use of real live data from the SpaceX API.
 This application is built with React a JavaScript library and Redux for state management.

 ## This project was built with;